pprahas/personal-website/content/jobs/Verloop.io/index.md

 url: 'https://verloop.io/'
 ---

-- Worked with a team of three designers to build a marketing website and e-commerce platform for [blistabloc](https://blistabloc.com), an ambitious startup originating from Northeastern
+- Developed an application that integrated with a multilingual Chatbot to facilitate compatibility between Instagram, WhatsApp, and Messenger for customer support.
-- Point 2
+- Automated work for ~30% of the employees by implementing REST APIs using Facade Patterns and optimized the response time for APIs.
-- Point 3
+- Built and deployed a backend server using FastAPI that serves to a frontend designed with React and TypeScript.